-- ¾ cup dried chickpeas or 2 cups canned (rinsed)
+- ¾ cup chickpeas dried, (or 2 cups canned and rinsed)

-- ⅓ cup cooking liquid (that is left after boiling dried chickpeas)
+- 1/3 cup juices (that is left after boiling dried chickpeas)

 - 3 tablespoons tahini (ground sesame seeds – usually found near the peanut butter in the grocery store)

 - 1 tablespoon olive oil